ASSERT-KTH/codrep-2019/README.md

 }
 ```

-More specifically, the program  takes as input a source code file, and outputs the predicted ranking of character offsets according to its estimation of their likeliness of containing a formatting error.
+More specifically, the program takes as input a source code file and outputs the predicted ranking of character offsets according to its estimation of their likeliness of containing a formatting error.
 The formatting error has been detected by the Checkstyle tool.

 The competition is organized by KTH Royal Institute of Technology, Stockholm, Sweden.
 The organization team is Benjamin Loriot, [Zimin Chen](https://www.kth.se/profile/zimin) and [Martin Monperrus](http://www.monperrus.net/martin/).

-To be get news about CodRep and be informed about the next edition, register to the CodRep mailing list:
+To get news about CodRep and be informed about the next edition, register to the CodRep mailing list:
 [codrep+subscribe@googlegroups.com](mailto:codrep+subscribe@googlegroups.com)

 ## CodRep Leaderboard